Home

 Environmental Living Program

-Environmental Living Program at Fort RossThis website serves as the ELP Program Manual.
-The FRC team works hard to keep this online manual up to date and we want you to rely on it as your go-to resource!
+This website serves as the Environmental Living Program (ELP) Manual.
+The FRC team works hard to keep this online manual up-to-date and we want you to rely on it as your go-to resource!

-The Environmental Living Program provides hands-on learning which allows students to experience the joys of history as active participants, exploring the interaction between people and their environment.
-Immersed for a brief time in the past, students learn about the many cultures and lifestyles present at Settlement Ross.
-Through performing tasks that were a part of daily life at Fort Ross, such as cooking meals in an outdoor kitchen, fishing and ‘hunting’ for food, gardening, making candles, collecting and stacking firewood, guarding the perimeter, processing natural materials that have been gathered according to season, trading, practicing artisanal crafts, dancing, and generally working hard for the company, students gain a better understanding of history and their relationship to it.
-During an overnight Fort Ross ELP, students, parents, and teachers sleep inside the historic fort compound buildings.
+Some of these tasks and activities include cooking meals in an outdoor kitchen, fishing and ‘hunting’ for food, gardening, gathering, basket weaving, mapping, making candles, collecting and stacking firewood, processing natural materials that have been gathered according to season, trading, practicing artisanal crafts, and dancing, During an overnight Fort Ross ELP, students, parents, and teachers sleep inside the historic fort compound buildings.

-Environmental Living Program at Fort Ross, Raising the FlagIt is important to remember that it’s you, the teacher and parents, who make the ELP work.
+It is important to remember that it’s you, the teacher and parents, who make the ELP work.
 Your enthusiasm, creative interest, and pre-site planning will inspire the students’ interest and give them the unforgettable learning experience the Fort Ross ELP can provide.
 The purpose of this website is to help you plan for your onsite program.
 Planning a big trip like this may seem a bit daunting, but take heart, read on.
 It will work out.

 Fort Ross Conservancy’s ELP Manager will work with the teacher from registration until the day of their ELP session.
 Your group will be assigned an ELP Instructor who will send you a welcome letter via email with important information and some questions in order to prepare for your onsite program.
-During the days you are here at Fort Ross, your ELP Instructor will work alongside you and your group, offering guidance and support.
+During the day(s) you are here at Metini / Fort Ross, your ELP Instructor will work alongside you and your group, offering guidance and support.

 Teachers Get Ready! – What is the ELP, how do I create a successful program?
 This website is chock-full of information to help teachers and parents prepare for the Fort Ross Environmental Living Program.
 To help you get off on the right foot, use the information and links on the Teachers Get Ready! webpage.

-ELP (Overnight) or ELDP (Day-Only) We offer an ELP overnight program on Monday-Tuesday or Thursday-Friday, and a single day ELDP program on Wednesdays.
+ELP (Overnight) or ELDP (Day-Only) – We offer an ELP overnight program on Monday-Tuesday or Thursday-Friday, and a single day ELDP program on Wednesdays.
 Contact us if you’re interested in weekends.

 Teacher Training – Teacher training is critical to a successful program.
 Every new teacher must attend a Teacher Training workshop before their onsite program.
 Returning teachers must attend a refresher training every four years.
 These trainings are held at various times during the school year — specific dates to be announced each year.
-Please note: Every class that comes to Fort Ross for an ELP or ELDP must have a teacher who has completed this training, and the teacher on the reservation form MUST be the teacher who attends the training.
+Please note: Every class that comes to Metini / Fort Ross for an ELP or ELDP must have a teacher who has completed this training, and the teacher on the reservation form MUST be the teacher who attends the training.
 Absolutely no substitutions are allowed.

 How to Apply – Open Enrollment for the Fort Ross Environmental Living Program (ELP/ELDP) starts April 15th.
 Applications submitted before April 15th for the following school year will not be considered.
 All applications are accepted on a first come first served basis, and according to space availability.